For Adults: Take Care with Antidepressants

 It changes how well nerve cells in certain parts of the brain work.
 Antidepressants

 help with minimum side effects.
-Taking them as directed also makes it less likely that you will have any serious
+Taking them as directed also makes it less likely

 Many types of antidepressants are available.
 Sometimes you and your healthcare provider

 take time to work.
-It may take a few weeks before your symptoms get better.
-Your provider will help you find the one medicine or a combination
+It may take several weeks to a couple of months before your symptoms

+start to get better.
+Your provider will help you find the 1 medicine or a combination

 It's important to take antidepressants exactly as prescribed.
 Talk with your healthcare

 provider and pharmacist about your symptoms.
 Tell them about how you are using these

 These are some of the antidepressants that are available to treat depression:

 Monoamine oxidase inhibitors (MAOIs)

 Most antidepressants cause some side effects.
 Many of the side effects get better